-Financial risks include market risk (primarily currency risk while interest risk is not applicable at the moment as the Company does not have any loans and borrowings with the variable interest rate), credit risk and liquidity risk.
+Financial risks include market risk (primarily currency risk while interest risk is not applicable at the moment as the Company does not have any loans and borrowings with the variable interest rate, except long-term loans given with a fixed interest rate), credit risk and liquidity risk.
 Financial risks are monitored on a timely basis, and are mitigated primarily through the reduction of the Company's exposure to those risks.
 The Company does not use any special financial instruments to hedge against these risks since such instruments are not commonly used in the Republic of Macedonia.